 “Given the numerous ways climate change could influence precipitation in this region, a ‘no’ result for the role of Arctic sea ice should not be interpreted as an absence of any role at all for climate change.”

-“The studies thus only appear to be contradictory, but are in fact complementary.”
+“The studies, thus, only appear to be contradictory, but are, in fact, complementary.”

 This mixed bag of results reflects the inherent complexity of droughts.
 And, again, the specific question matters.
-Conclusions about the role of climate change in a specific drought could depend on whether a study looks at temperature, precipitation or soil moisture, for example.
+Conclusions about the role of climate change in a specific drought could depend on whether a study looks at temperature, rainfall or soil moisture, for example.

 As the 2015 BAMS report explains: